 In December 2018 the Court of Appeal upheld a ruling ("McCloud/Sargeant") that similar transitional protections in the Judges' and Firefighters' Pension Schemes were unlawful on the grounds of age discrimination.
 The implications of the ruling are expected to apply to the LGPS (and other public service schemes) as well.
-The UK Government requested leave to appeal to the Supreme Court but this was denied at the end of June 2019.
+The UK Government requested leave to appeal to the Supreme Court but this was denied on 27 June 2019.
 LGPS benefits accrued from 2014 may therefore need to be enhanced so that all members, regardless of age, will benefit from the underpin.
 Alternatively, restitution may be achieved in a different way, for example by paying compensation.
 In either case, the clear expectation is that many more members would see an enhanced benefit rather than just those currently subject to these protections.
 There will therefore be a retrospective increase to members' benefits, which in turn will give rise to a past service cost for the Fund employers.

-Quantifying the impact of the judgement at this stage is very difficult because it will depend on the compensation awarded, members' future salary increases, length of service and retirement age, and whether (and when) members withdraw from active service.
+Quantifying the impact of the judgement at this stage remains very difficult because it will depend on the compensation awarded, members' future salary increases, length of service and retirement age, and whether (and when) members withdraw from active service.
 Salary increases in particular can vary significantly from year to year and from member to member depending on factors such as budget restraint, job performance and career progression.
 The Government Actuary's Department (GAD) has estimated that the impact for the LGPS as a whole could be to increase active member liabilities by 3.2%, based on a given set of actuarial assumptions.
 A full description of the data, methodology and assumptions underlying these estimates is given in GAD's paper, dated 10 June 2019.

-The Fund's actuary has adjusted GAD's estimate to better reflect the Leicestershire Pension Fund's local assumptions, particularly salary increases and withdrawal rates.
+For the 2018-19 accounts, the Fund's actuary adjusted GAD's estimate to better reflect the Leicestershire Pension Fund's local assumptions, particularly salary increases and withdrawal rates.
 The revised estimate as it applies to Melton Borough Council is that total liabilities (i.e. the increase in active members' liabilities expressed in terms of the employer's total membership) could be 0.71% higher as at 31 March 2019, an increase of approximately £409k.
 These numbers are high level estimates based on scheme level calculations and depend on several key assumptions.
+There has been no significant new information for 2019-20 to justify any further changes and costs to the scheme so the roll-forward position continues to include the estimated McCloud element.